Taybh/Taybh.github.io/_pages/about.md

 ![Tech in healthcare](/images/AI-in-healthcare2.jpg){: .align-right width="300px"}

 My name is Tayebeh.
 I'm German 🇩🇪.
-I am a software engineer and medical engineer, with a specialization in deep learning and advanced image processing solutions for industrial camera systems.
+I am a self-taught software engineer and medical engineer, with a specialization in deep learning and advanced image processing solutions for industrial camera systems.

 ## 🚀 What I am working on Now
 <p> I have been accepted into the Silicon Valley Fellowship program.
 In October, I plan to attend the fellowship in San Francisco.